FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 `research.rune` nor `coder.rune` has touched (e.g. a genome with more than one tool step, or with multiple constraints), is the next concrete step toward fully closing that item.

+### Recorded result: 2026-06-17, `groq_qwen` vs `mistral`, `multitool.rune`, 12 tasks (v1)

+A third genome (`multitool.rune`: search → analyze → search → summarize, two tool
+steps, two constraints — `cite_sources` and a new `structured_output`) was built specifically to exercise parts of the heuristic `research.rune` and `coder.rune` never touched.
+Correlation: **-0.086**, essentially no signal, slightly negative.

+**Two findings, not one.** First: predicted scores treat both `search` occurrences identically (0.375 each, since the heuristic has no position-awareness), but measured divergence differed meaningfully between them (0.178 for the first occurrence, 0.264 for the second) across the full 12-task run — smaller than the 3-task smoke test's gap (0.172 vs 0.352, roughly 2x) but still in the same direction.
+Plausible mechanism: each model's second search reacts to its own already-diverged `analyze` output, so divergence compounds with genome position, not just step identity — a real, structural blind spot the current heuristic has no way to represent, but the effect may be too small on the available data so far to justify a specific numeric fix.

+Second, more serious: `analyze` was predicted as clearly highest-risk (0.56) but measured as the *lowest* of all four steps (0.208), even below `summarize` (0.215, predicted lowest).
+This is a ranking inversion at the top, not just a magnitude miss, and it held in the same direction from the 3-task smoke test through the full 12-task run.

+**Working hypothesis, not yet applied:** `multitool.rune` is the first genome with the new `structured_output` constraint ("format every step's response using clear structure"), which forces every step, including `analyze`, into a rigid output shape (headers, lists). `score_step()`'s `constraint_risk` currently only measures constraint *coverage* (count of constraints / genome length) — it has no representation of what a constraint actually *does*. `structured_output` plausibly suppresses cross-model divergence in a step like `analyze` far more directly than `cite_sources` does, by forcing both models toward similarly-shaped output (lists, headers) regardless of how differently they actually reason — but the current math treats every constraint as equally generic.
+If true, the fix is structural: let `structured_output` specifically lower `specificity_risk`, not just contribute to coverage.
+Not yet implemented — see the next section for the result of testing this hypothesis.

+### Fix attempt: format-anchoring constraint suppression (2026-06-17)

+Added `FORMAT_ANCHORING_CONSTRAINTS = {"structured_output": 0.7}` to
+`divergence_linter.py` — a multiplicative suppression factor applied to a step's `specificity_risk` when the rune declares a constraint that anchors output format.
+`cite_sources` is intentionally excluded, since it constrains content attribution, not output shape.
+Confirmed `research.rune` and `coder.rune`'s predictions are completely unchanged (neither uses `structured_output`) before considering this fix valid.
+`multitool.rune`'s new predicted scores: `analyze` 0.56 → 0.392, `search` (both
+occurrences) 0.375 → 0.285, `summarize` 0.21 → 0.147 — `analyze` still ranks highest,
+but by a much smaller margin, closer to what the measured data actually showed.

 ## Stage 2 — Spec maturity